HimanshuJha2000/FiQ-MessageQueue/README.md

 4. For consumer, pass the number of concurrent workers you want to operater- <concurrent_worker>

 5. Thats't it!
 Enjoy the operations!

+### In Docker:

+### Contributing
+Contributions to FiQ are welcome!
+If you find a bug or want to add a new feature, please open an issue or submit a pull request.

+### Contact
+For any questions or inquiries, please contact at himanshu.jha1702@gmail.com.